Robert F. Wagner Jr.: Early life and career

 Wagner was born in Yorkville, Manhattan, the son of Margaret Marie (McTague) and German-born United States Senator Robert Ferdinand Wagner.
 He attended Taft School and graduated from Yale University in 1933, where he was on the business staff of campus humor magazine The Yale Record and became a member of Scroll and Key (as was John Lindsay, his successor as mayor).
 He attended Harvard Business School and the Graduate School of International Studies in Geneva.
 He graduated from Yale Law School in 1937.

 Wagner was a member of the New York State Assembly (New York Co., 16th D.) in 1938, 1939–40 and 1941–42.
-He resigned his seat on January 13, 1942, and joined the Army Air Corps to fight in World War II, where he served as an intelligence officer.
+He resigned on January 13, 1942, and joined the Army Air Corps to fight in World War II, where he served as an intelligence officer.
 Wagner held the rank of lieutenant colonel with the 19th Tactical Air Command and was awarded a Bronze Star Medal.
-After the war, he served as City Tax Commissioner, Commissioner of Housing and Buildings, and Chairman of the City Planning Commission.
+After the war, he served as city tax commissioner, commissioner of housing and buildings, and chairman of the City Planning Commission.
 He was Borough President of Manhattan from 1950 to 1953.
-He also served as delegate to numerous Democratic conventions, and was the Democratic nominee for the U.S. Senate in 1956.
+He also served as delegate to numerous Democratic conventions and was the Democratic nominee for the U.S. Senate in 1956.